I Stand Here Ironing: Characters

+Background

+While attending a course taught by Arthur Foff at San Francisco State University in 1954, Olsen submitted an early draft of "I Stand Here Ironing."
+Foff was so impressed by the story that he encouraged Olsen—who was often preoccupied with providing for her young children—to cease attending his class and begin writing independently.

+Biographers Mickey Pearlman and Abby H. P. Werlock describe Olsen's circumstances while writing "I Stand Here Ironing":

+Pearlman and Werlock add: "[D]espite the fact that she still had domestic responsibilities, she was able to spend three days a week writing—and then had to return to work where she took jobs at Kelly girl and Western Agency girl."

+The story was first published in the Pacific Spectator and Stanford Short Stories in 1956 under the title "Help Her to Believe."
+In 1957, the work appeared in Best American Short Stories as "I Stand Here Ironing."

 Literary Devices

 Metaphor

 One of the story's central metaphors is established in the opening line:I stand here ironing, and what you asked me moves tormented back and forth with the iron.
 As the narrator irons her daughter (Emily)'s dress, she is also "ironing out" her daughter's path and problems.
 The act of ironing signifies smoothness and thus her hope for Emily to have a smooth life; though she is prevented from taking steps to achieve this goal.
 The word "tormented" suggests her sense of guilt for her lack of attention and care devoted toward Emily, thus causing the various problems her daughter faces.
 Meanwhile, while recounting the past, she falls back on the act of ironing and other endless chores for her defense, suggesting that, though guilty for her shortcomings as a mother, she can do nothing about it due to her never-ending cycle of domestic duties.

+On the domestic task of ironing clothing as a metaphor, Olsen offered this comparison: "written and rewritten and rewritten on the ironing board late at night...The very timbre, rhythm of the piece, the back and forth movement as the iron itself moves."

+Indeed, Olsen once, in "a slip of the tongue" referred to her story as "I Stand Here Writing."

+Theme

+Biographers Mickey Pearlman and Abby H. P. Werlock declare the story to be "the most overtly autobiographical fiction Olsen has ever published..."

+Though "I Stand Here Ironing" comes the closest to autobiography of all her stories, the author-narrator is not a perfect equivalent to the character she presents.
+Literary critic Joanne S. Frye warns that such a parallel is "false and distracting...decidedly not the real issue."